c00z/express-personal-api/README.md

 ### Restful routes for travels

-* GET /api/travels  displays a list of all travels
+* GET /api/travels  Displays a list of all travels
-* GET /api/travels/:id  display a specific travel
+* GET /api/travels/:id  Display a specific travel
 * POST /api/travels  Add to the travel list
 * PATCH /api/travels/:id  Update a travel location
 * DELETE /api/travels/:id  Remove a location